Jaakk0S/IceCreamParlor/README.md

 Note: Docker requires virtualization support at system level.
 This is a configuration option in BIOS.
 Docker Desktop installation will prompt you to this.

-## Building

-The build script will pull all custom built microservices from my Github and build them into Docker images in the local Docker repository.

-To build the app,
-1. On Linux, run `./build-microservices`
-2. On Windows/Git Bash, run `sh build-microservices`

 ## Configuring

 ### Configuring Passwords